Trump wings it without chief of protocol

 - There are more high-profile positions that require Senate confirmation that are still open

-(CNN)When President Donald Trump travels to Southeast Asia this fall he will likely be going without the help of one key adviser: a chief of protocol.
+(CNN)When President Donald Trump travels to Southeast Asia this fall, he will likely be going without the help of one key adviser: a chief of protocol.

-Vice President Pence announced Thursday that the President will attend two summits in the Philippines and one in Vietnam this November and before that he has trips planned to Brussels, Italy and Germany this spring and summer.
-But since January 20, 2017, there has been no one officially in the important diplomatic position -- and once someone is named it takes months, or even more than a year, for a nominee to be confirmed by the Senate.
+Vice President Mike Pence announced Thursday that the President will attend two summits in the Philippines and one in Vietnam this November, and before that, he has trips planned to Brussels, Italy and Germany this spring and summer.
+But since January 20, there has been no one officially in the important diplomatic position -- and once someone is named it takes months, or even more than a year, for a nominee to be confirmed by the Senate.

 There are more high-profile positions that require Senate confirmation that are still open -- among them are ambassadorships to Afghanistan, France and South Korea, according to the American Foreign Service Association's website.
 But the chief of protocol is an often misunderstood or entirely overlooked position that serves an important function and has been an official posting since just after the end of World War II.